 MORE Good News on this Day:

-- The Pact of Paris went into effect as an international treaty “providing for the renunciation of war as an instrument of national policy” — 62 nations ultimately signed the Kellogg-Briand Pact – named for the French and American politicians who drafted the pact that heavily influenced later international law (1929)
+- 90 years ago today, the Pact of Paris went into effect as an international treaty “providing for the renunciation of war as an instrument of national policy”—62 nations ultimately signed the Kellogg-Briand Pact—named for the French and American politicians who drafted the pact that heavily influenced later international law (1929)

 - U.S. President Richard Nixon was ordered by the Supreme Court to turn over subpoenaed White House tape recordings to the Watergate prosecutor (1974)